hiveeyes/aerowind-ads1231/readme.md

 ## Caveat

-You probably do not want to use this driver.
-Have a look at the [ThomasRyanDavies/ADS1231] Arduino driver by Thomas Ryan Davies and [other drivers for the ADS1231] instead.
+You probably do not want to use this library.
+Have a look at the [ThomasRyanDavies/ADS1231] Arduino library by Thomas Ryan Davies and [other libraries for the ADS1231] instead.

 ## Acknowledgements

-Source: Arduino Forum `Topic "SPI Load cell chip ADS1231"`_, `ADS1231_beta.zip`_.
+- Source: Arduino Forum `Topic "SPI Load cell chip ADS1231"`_, `ADS1231_beta.zip`_.
-Author: aerowind
+- Author: aerowind
-Date: Jan 31, 2014
+- Date: Jan 31, 2014

 Thank you!